Automattic/WP-Job-Manager/readme.txt

 * Pick up search_category from querystring to set default/selected category.
 * Ability to define selected_job_types for the jobs shortcode which will set the default job type filters.
 * Took out show_featured_only arg for the [jobs] shortcode and added 'featured' which can be set to true or false to show or hide featured jobs, or left null to show both.
+* Removed nonce from frontend job submission form to prevent issues with caching.

 = 1.10.0 =
 * Trigger change on 'enter' when filtering jobs.